mage/mage/docs-sources/includes/_Archivist.md

 set       | ✔         | `INSERT INTO table SET ?
 ON DUPLICATE KEY UPDATE ?`
 touch     |           |
 del       | ✔         | `DELETE FROM table WHERE fullIndex`

+`archivist:create` support requires that the user is allowed to create databases.

 ### Elasticsearch